jordansissel/experiments/ruby/eventmachine-speed/README.md

 # Premise

 I'm working on a new syslog server for us to use at Loggly.
+The original version of this targeted Ruby 1.9.2 using EventMachine.
+The long term plan was to move to JRuby to I could better integrate with our internal tools - reusing existing loggly-internal java classes and whatnot.

+After hitting code-complete, I deployed, and observed that the speed wasn't exactly to my desire (only processed 10K-12K events/second).

+Going to JRuby would require me fixing things in EventMachine's jruby support.
+Notably, it doesn't support SSL right now.
+Netty comes with SSL support and is an event system just like EventMachine, so implementing EM with Netty should be easy.

+But on the performance note, what should I expect?
+Let's test.

 # Test System